 What matters is the marketing and promotion you do for your product or business, and when you master high level strategies like the Drafting Technique and Natural Controversy, you set yourself up for explosive growth.

 The strategies in this article are just two ways to promote your business.
 If they aren’t the right fit for you, that’s totally okay, try one of these instead:

-- When Laura Roeder spoke at SXSW, a fan told her “It’s my dream to give a talk at SXSW”.
+- When Laura Roeder, social media expert and founder of Edgar, spoke at SXSW, a fan told her “It’s my dream to give a talk at SXSW”.
 Turns out that fan had never even applied.
 If you want to speak at events, ask.
-BTW: Laura is a social media expert — she started following Derek’s 80/20 rule and increased her traffic too.

-- Ramit Sethi builds relationships with journalists by being a source — if they need stats he is able to source and provide numbers quickly.
+- Ramit Sethi builds relationships with journalists by being a source, and if they need stats he is able to source and provide numbers quickly.

-- Danny Iny of Fire Pole Marketing wrote 80+ quality guest posts in less than a year (he told me about his system in this interview).
+- Danny Iny wrote 80+ quality guest posts in less than a year (he told me about his system in an interview)